-1. Configure the IBM System Storage Productivity Center.
+3. Configure the IBM System Storage Productivity Center.

-Chapter 3 of the IBM System Storage Productivity Center Software Installation and User's Guide describes the procedures for configuring the server and accessing the SAN Volume Controller Console and command-line interface (CLI).
+In the IBM System Storage Productivity Center User's Guide, the chapter about configuring the SSPC for the SAN Volume Controller describes the procedures for configuring the server and accessing the SAN Volume Controller Console and command-line interface (CLI).
 This chapter also describes how to use the PuTTY client to generate secure shell (SSH) key pairs that secure data flow between the SAN Volume Controller cluster configuration node and a client.

-2. Create a SAN Volume Controller cluster.
+4. Create a SAN Volume Controller cluster.

-Chapter 4 of the IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide describes this procedure, which is completed in two phases:
+Chapter 4 of the IBM System Storage SAN Volume Controller Software Installation and Configuration Guide describes this procedure, which is completed in two phases:

-a.
-Use the Create Cluster option on the front panel of one of the SAN Volume Controller nodes that you have installed to create the cluster.

-This procedure is usually performed by an IBM representative or IBM Business Partner using information that the customer provides.
+- a.
+Use the Create Cluster option on the front panel of one of the SAN Volume Controller nodes that you have installed to create the cluster. - This procedure is usually performed by an IBM representative or IBM Business Partner using information that the customer provides. - b.

-b.
 Use the Add a Cluster function from the SAN Volume Controller Console.

-3. Complete the initial SAN Volume Controller configuration.
+5. Complete the initial SAN Volume Controller configuration.

-After you create the SAN Volume Controller cluster, you must perform basic configuration procedures.
-Such procedures include adding nodes to a cluster, setting cluster date and time, setting the license features, creating host definitions, assigning managed disks to managed disk groups, setting up virtual disks and assigning them to hosts, and setting call home and SNMP event notification.
-The following chapters include procedures for these tasks:
+After you create the SAN Volume Controller cluster, you must perform the configuration procedures that are needed to meet your requirements.
+You can perform these procedures in stages; for example, add nodes to a cluster, set cluster date and time, and set license features immediately.
+Later, after your applications are tested and migrated to SAN Volume Controller, create host definitions, assign managed disks (MDisks) to MDisk groups, and set up virtual disks (VDisks) and assign them to hosts.